End of Transition Period for the New SEC Marketing Rule

 4) related performance

 6) hypothetical performance

 7) predecessor performance.

-The SEC enumerated general prohibitions that boil down to prohibiting any false or misleading statements in advertisements.
+The new SEC Marketing Rule enumerated general prohibitions that boil down to prohibiting any false or misleading statements in advertisements.

 The SEC amended Part 1 of Form ADV to include a new subsection, Item 5L, which requires RIAs to describe where they use advertising including testimonials, third-party ratings, performance advertising, etc.

 Last and certainly not least, and of particular interest to Global Relay, are the amendments to RIA recordkeeping requirements.
 The final rule states, “Investment advisers must make and keep records of all advertisements they disseminate, and certain alternative methods for complying with this provision are available for oral advertisements, including oral testimonials and oral endorsements.”
-Global Relay is here to assist RIAs with the maintenance of all distributed advertisements regardless of the platform – email, websites, social media, etc.
+Global Relay is here to assist RIAs with the maintenance of all distributed advertisements under the new SEC Marketing Rule regardless of the platform – email, websites, social media, etc.

 The SEC recently shared its criteria for examinations under the new Marketing rule on September 17, 2022 in this Risk alert: “Examinations Focused on the New Investment Adviser Marketing Rule”.

 If the SEC has gone to the trouble of sharing its examination game plan, RIAs can prepare themselves that these questions will be asked.
-Additionally, given that the SEC has given the Marketing Rule a two-year runway, it’s doubtful that it will look the other way when violations are detected.
+Additionally, given that the SEC Marketing Rule has a two-year runway, it’s doubtful that it will look the other way when violations are detected.
 Let’s hope RIAs are prepared.